maxmilton/browser-redirect/README.md

 We are aware of the following issues:

 1. User's cannot dynamically add new rules.
 This is by design, as the extension uses a static rule set to simplify the implementation.
-You need to edit `rules.ts` and rebuild the project to make changes.
+You need to edit `rules.config.ts` and rebuild the project to make changes.
 1. The extension is not installable via the Chrome Web Store.
 Build the extension with your own custom rules using the steps outlined above.

 ## Changelog